AKFessha/shell/README.md

 # SHELL

-A C program for a simple shell, to excute basic commands.
+A C program for a simple shell, to excute some internal and external commands such as ls, cd, setpath, getpath, alias etc.